rymdhund/binaric/readme.md

 # gives 03 02 01 02
 ```

-# Importing other binaric files
+## Importing other binaric files

 You can import other binaric files.

 ```
-import "png.bn"  # Will output the result of png.bn
+import "png.bn"       # will run the "png.bn" file

 import "png.bn" with {
   size: i8.dec 12